gurpreet-ai/gurpreet-ai.github.io/_posts/2018-12-31-Linear-Algebra-Review-for-AI-ML-DL.md

 This is where I talk about Rank.

 ## 13. Diagonalization
-This is where I talk about Diagonalization.
+This is where I talk about diagonalization.

 ## 14. Singular Value Decomposition (SVD)
 This is where I talk about the SVD.